 Craig Mills, Head of Training, GAME

-T-Mobile introduced gamified elements into their community platform for their customer care team.
+T-Mobile introduced gamified elements into its community platform for its customer care team.
 The gamification encouraged learners to share their knowledge with the team.
 This meant that when customers asked tough questions the team could collaborate and find a solution much faster.
 In the six weeks after the introduction of gamification, T-Mobile awarded 187,000 achievement badges to their learners!
 That’s some serious engagement!